ScalaConsultants/akka-message-visualization/README.md

 Simply call:

     $ sbt testapp/run

+It is a ping-pong application where `PingActor` and `PongActor` exchange messages.
+After 3rd `PongMessage` system stops.

+Another example is:

+   $ sbt randcalc/run

+There `Parent` queries its 4 children every 1 second, and they respond to it with 1 second delay.

 ## Requirements

 We need to configure project to make use of our small library.
 Enable extension in `application.conf`: